troyraen/PGB_testing/deploy2cloud_Aug2020/kafka-setup-access.md

 <a name="gce-marketplace-install"></a>
-## Install on a Google Compute Engine VM using the prepackaged, "Click to Deploy" stack on the Google Marketplace
+## Install Kafka on a Google Compute Engine VM using the prepackaged, "Click to Deploy" stack on the Google Marketplace
 <!-- fs -->

 1. Go to the [Kafka, Click to Deploy stack on Google Marketplace](https://console.cloud.google.com/marketplace/product/click-to-deploy-images/kafka?q=kafka&id=f19a0f63-fc57-47fd-9d94-8d5ca6af935e&project=ardent-cycling-243415&folder=&organizationId=)